Brownface

-Brownface is a social phenomenon in which a white or light-skinned person attempts to portray themselves as a "brown" person of color, but less overtly and with a lighter complexion than traditional blackface.
+Brownface is a social phenomenon in which a white or light-skinned person attempts to portray themselves as a "brown" person of color, with a color imitating a light to dark brown complexion.
 It is typically defined as a racist phenomenon, similar to blackface.

 Brown voice

 "Brown voice" is the use of stereotypical, often exaggerated, accents when portraying a character with a Latin American, Middle Eastern, Polynesian, Native American, or Indian background.
 It is most commonly found in cartoons, but it can also be used in live-action television and film.
 The Simpsons came under criticism in 2018 after Hari Kondabolu released The Problem with Apu, a documentary that examined the show's character Apu, voiced by Hank Azaria, who is of Sephardic Jewish descent.
 He addressed how several aspects of the character were racial stereotypes that are demeaning to the character as well as Indian immigrants in general.
 The character's thick Indian accent, voiced by a white male, and the fact that he works at a convenience store were the two main issues addressed by Kondabolu.

 Speedy Gonzalez is a Mexican mouse found in Looney Tunes and other cartoons related to the Looney Tunes brand.
 His first appearance was in 1953.
 Since then, there has been debate over the racial depiction of Speedy as he is dressed in a poncho, wears a sombrero, and speaks with a thick accent.
 He was originally voiced by a white actor.
 In recent years, he has been voiced by Hispanic actors and has been embraced by the Hispanic community as he is quite the opposite of most depictions of Mexicans: lazy and slow.
 He is embraced for breaking the racial stereotype, despite what the initial goal of the character's creation may have been.